How To Fix PLA Getting Brittle

-It’s frustrating how your attempt to print a 3D prototype results in having the PLA filaments breaking off at the slightest touch.
-We know that PLA widely use in 3D printing, but their tendency to go brittle has frustrated many hobbyists and professionals alike.
+It’s frustrating how your attempt to print 3d prototype results in having the PLA filaments breaking off at the slightest touch.
+We know that PLA is widely used in 3D printing, but their tendency to go brittle has frustrated many hobbyists and professionals alike.

 Various theories have explained why the PLA filament keeps breaking apart during print.
 Users also seek ways to overcome the brittleness of the filament.
 Before we explore the available options, let’s dig deeper into the potential causes of such incidences.